 The CCC Experience Review

 Everybody’s Continuous Creation Challenge (CCC) is different.
 That’s part of the fun and beauty of this gift to yourself and everyone else.
 Check out what other people’s experiences with the Continuous Creation Challenge looked like or felt like so that you can get inspired too.

 Do you want to share your CCC experience?
 I’d love to hear your story and potentially feature it on Value of Simple (with your permission).

 How to Get Others Involved

 There are many ways to help others understand and undertake their own CCC.
 Here are some of the best:

-One last note: check back here often for additions and updates because this resource kit is always expanding.
-If you want other awesome ways to simplify, organize, and be money wise, the Refuge of Simplicity awaits by dropping your first name and email into the form below.
+Oh … one last note.
+If you want other awesome ways to simplify, organize, and be money wise, the Refuge of Simplicity awaits when you click the button below and join thousands on my free email newsletter.